Tommy the Toreador: Production

+It was the third of three movies Tommy Steele made for Nat Cohen.

 Janet Munro was borrowed from Walt Disney, who had her under contract.
 The film was shot at the Associated British studios in Borehamwood.
 There was location filming in Seville in May 1959.
 Steele says filming took 12 weeks and that Carstairs was a "chubby, jovial ball of energy... his direction was always precise and without fuss."

 Songs

 The songs were written by Lionel Bart, Mike Pratt and Steele who had collaborated on The Duke Wore Jeans.
 Steele said their aim on the film were to present "a score of tunes and lyrics that joined the plot without ever stopping it in its tracks."